Aidi Zhang (张艾迪)

 prof_pic.jpg

 My academic journey began at Sun Yat-Sen University, where I earned a B.Eng. degree in Theoretical and Applied Mechanics.
 Throughout my undergraduate years, I had the chance to explore a range of research subjects.
 I delved into optimizing methods for detecting structural damage and also immersed myself in simulating two-dimensional Rayleigh-Bénard convection.
 This latter experience notably sparked my interest in computational fluid dynamics.
 Parallel to my academic pursuits, I’ve enjoyed stargazing as a hobby since my middle school days.
-Fortunately, my path led me to the CFD lab at UC Berkeley, where my two passions seamlessly fusion into research projects that perfectly align with my interests.
+Fortunately, my path led me to the CFD lab at UC Berkeley, where my two passions seamlessly fused into research projects that perfectly align with my interests.

 Outside of academic research, I enjoy hiking and photography.
 My camera often points toward the sky, capturing some pretty cool astronomy stuff.
 There’s something magical about those celestial moments.
 Let me share a couple of photos with you.
 First up, we have the Venus transit on June 6th, 2012, snapped in Guangzhou, China.
 The second shot is from the total solar eclipse on August 17th, 2017, taken in Madras, Oregon.
 Those were definitely some amazing sights.
 I’ve set my sights on catching another Venus transit, which is conveniently scheduled for the year 2117.
 So, you know, as long as I find the secret to live for another century, I’ll be there with my camera! 😉